ozzono/portfolio/CLIs/hasher/README.md

 ## Hash function

-As I did not understand what exactly was meant to be done as hash function, I implemented as near as possible of what I got figure out of the [description](./DESCRIPTION.md#L18).
+As I did not understand what was meant to be done as hash function, I implemented what I got out of the [description](./DESCRIPTION.md#L18) as nearly as possible.
 > Note: by default `make` commands runs only on unix systems.

 ## Run the code